Indulge Yourself- Give a Gift That is Worthy.

 Crystal Imagery is your best source for engraved glassware gifts, corporate barware promotional products and more.

 Sandcarving vs Laser Engraving

-When it comes to personalized barware and glasses, there are many options available in the marketplace.
+When it comes to personalized barware and glasses, there are many glass engraving techniques available to choose from.
 Your choices range from a premium, high quality technique like sandcarving to the inexpensive, cartoonish look of screenprinting.
 In between, but still at the lower end of the quality spectrum are laser engraving and rotary etching.

 Let’s begin with an explanation of each of the methods.

 - Sandcarving glass is a process by which a sand-like media such as silicon carbide or aluminum oxide is directed through a nozzle under high pressure.
 The force of the “sand” hitting the glass carves away unprotected areas of the glass.
 A template material with the desired design is adhered to the glass.
 The template is created from a computer so anything that can be scanned, saved to or drawn on a computer can also be carved on the glass.
 On the template itself, the parts of the design that include the logo or art have been removed to allow the sand to pass through and carve away the glass.
 The longer the operator directs the sand to the glass, the deeper the carving.
 The limitations to the depth of carve are the wall thickness of the glass.
 Large areas of the design can be blasted leaving the protected areas of the glass to appear raised or 3D from the surface.
 The effect is a jaw-dropping 3-D effect that exudes quality and luxury.